cartouche on the lower right-hand corner of the Fry-Jefferson map of Virginia,

 There are multiple species of tobacco, which is in the same botanical family as eggplant, tomatoes, potatoes, and chili peppers.
-Nicotinia rustica migrated north from Mexico, presumably with the help of Native American farmers, and was being grown in Virginia when Jamestown was settled.
-John Rolfe is credited with importing Nicotiana tabacum seeds, so Virginians could grow a species of tobacco that was less harsh when smoked.1
+Nicotinia rustica and Nicotiana tabacum were domesticated in the Andes of Peru and Ecuador, and migrated north with the help of Native American farmers.
+Tobacco is not native to Virginia, but it was being grown in North America by Native American farmers 4,000 years before Jamestown was settled.1

 The hunger for new land was fundamental to Virginia's colonial claims to the Ohio River Valley and to Kentucky.
 Virginians seeking new places to grow tobacco created conflicts with Native American tribes long after Powhatan's paramount chiefdom had been subjugated and the Coastal Plain had been occupied by European trespassers.
 Early towns in Virginia, including Alexandria, developed at locations where tobacco inspection stations and warehouses were built.